 A lot of people in Cobourg and surroundings know Al Rose.
-He’s the kind of guy you’d want to know—friendly, unassuming and quick to make you laugh and show you a photo of his pretty granddaughter, Kennedy, a beaming one-year-old in a polka dot jumpsuit.
-“This one, she’s going to be something,” he says.
+He’s the kind of guy you’d want to know—friendly, unassuming and quick to make you laugh and show you a photo or video of his three grandchildren; Kennedy, Levi and Charlotte.
+"They are the best grandkids in the world" he says.

 Al grew up on a farm north of Cobourg where he still lives with his wife Chris, three dogs and about 15 horses he breeds and trains for competition.
 This is home, he says he wouldn’t live anywhere else.
 Al gets involved with the United Way charity events, supports Olympic athletes and is a sponsor of the annual Cobourg Waterfront Festival every year.

 Best way to start the morning?
 Work for Al Rose

 He also brings his office staff a McDonald’s coffee every morning.
 “It’s a good way to say hello and check in to see how everybody’s doing.
 Better than just coming in and putting your head down to work.”